 Improves resistance to any pressure coming from above.

 A counterframe with a closed structure, designed to be installed on masonry walls and integrate with the brick structure.

-In this case a standard-size (800x2100 mm passage size) ECLISSE counterframe can weighs up to 40 kilograms, guarantee of incomparable solidity and strength.
+In this case a standard-size (800x2100 mm passage size) ECLISSE counterframe can weigh up to 40 kg, guarantee of incomparable solidity and strength.